-Suffice it to say that having a solid checkout system in your business can help you stay competitive.
+Suffice it to say, having a solid checkout system in your business can help you stay competitive.
 You need to invest in the right solutions to ensure that shoppers have the most convenient experience possible.

 This is where wireless credit card processing comes in.

-Today wireless credit card processing, and their innovative processing machines, have given mobile merchants access to the same credit card networks as retail businesses.
-Wireless payment technology allows merchants to handle credit cards, as well as cash and checks, without sacrificing security.
-It also leads to faster processing times, compared to traditional landline processing, and the ability to process secure transactions through wireless terminals from virtually anywhere and at any time.
+Today, wireless credit card processing, and their innovative processing machines, have given merchants more mobility than ever.
+Wireless payment technology allows merchants to handle credit cards, as well as cash and checks, on the floor and on the go without sacrificing security.
+It also leads to faster processing times and the ability to process secure transactions through wireless terminals from virtually anywhere and at any time.

-But how exactly does the technology works?
-To shed light on this, we’ve put together a detailed guide to wireless credit card processing and how to implement it in your business.
+But how exactly does the technology work?
+We’ve put together a detailed guide to wireless credit card processing and how to implement it in your business.
 Let’s dive in.

-There are multiple wireless credit card processing types: credit cards and debit cards, key fobs, smart cards, or other devices, including smartphones and other mobile devices, that use radio-frequency identification (RFID) or near field communication (NFC).
-Samsung Pay, Apple Pay, Google Pay, Fitbit Pay, or any bank mobile application that supports contactless) for making secure payments can be used in this case.
+There are multiple wireless credit card processing types (credit cards and debit cards, contactless cards, or mobile devices) that use radio-frequency identification (RFID) or near-field communication (NFC) to accept payments.
+Samsung Pay, Apple Pay, Google Pay, or any bank mobile application that supports contactless payments can be used in this case.

 Here’s an overview of how wireless credit card processing works:

-4. The transaction information is sent back to the mobile credit card machine.
-It only takes about 10 seconds to complete the transaction (depending on coverage and network).
+- The transaction information is sent back to the mobile credit card machine.
+Authorization typically occurs in near real-time, often taking just seconds depending on your network connection.

-Mobile credit card processing allows merchants to accept credit and debit cards through their cell phone, and can send the customers a text or email receipt.
-Sometimes this involves an app from the processor or a piece of equipment that attaches to the phone.
-The technical aspects of this method are usually varied depending on your mobile credit card processor.
+Mobile apps and readers allow merchants to accept credit and debit cards through their cell phone, and they can send the customers a text or email receipt.
+Sometimes this involves an app from the processor (such as tap to pay through Stax) or a piece of equipment that is standalone or attaches to the phone.
+The technical aspects of this method are usually varied depending on your credit card processor.

 Wireless credit card processing won’t work without the right equipment, which is why it’s worth exploring the different wireless credit card terminals in the market.
 These credit card machines function the same way as countertop terminals.
 The main difference is that they don’t have to be plugged into a power source.
-Most wireless payment terminals can connect to your WiFi network or come with a monthly SIM plan that can connect to 3G and 4G networks.
+Most wireless payment terminals connect to your WiFi network or utilize a built-in SIM card to access 4G LTE and 5G cellular networks for nationwide coverage.

-Some of the most popular wireless credit card readers and machines include:
+Some of the most popular wireless credit card readers and machines (and ones offered by Stax) include:

 With Stax it’s very easy to add a wireless payment system to your business.
 Virtually all business owners can benefit from a wireless credit card machine, but those who have mobile businesses that spend a lot of time outside of the office truly see the benefit.
 Outdoor venues, trade shows, sporting events, food trucks, markets, and customers’ homes are among some business types in which traditional connectivity poses a huge issue.